 Of all of my many activist involvements, the one that I am most proud of is my being the co-founder of the Latino Youth Leadership Conference, which is now in its twenty-eighth consecutive year of existence.
 Each summer during the months of June or July, 80 to 90 Latino students gather at the University of Nevada, Las Vegas where they spend six days living in the dorms and learning how to become leaders.
 I consider this program to be among my greatest achievements.

-Today, I have been retired for seven years and am enjoying the fruits of my labor, which include a life free of any major debts, a house that is paid for, and a retirement income that allows me to live very comfortably.
+I have been retired since 2013 and am enjoying the fruits of my labor.
 This lifestyle has allowed me to concentrate on creating this website and to start filling it with things that are important to me.